0x5ab0/notes-on-web3-and-climate/regen-network/README.md

 As more and more data is collected through the use of ESPs, this data will serve as input for the development of the next generation of ESPs, and as training data for associated machine learning algorithms.

-Since the governance structure of the foundation gives Regen Consortium the responsibility to replace Regen Foundation‘s outgoing board directors, the long term maintenance of these core ESPs will effectively become a shared responsibility of the consortium.
+Since the governance structure of the foundation gives Regen Consortium the responsibility to replace Regen Foundation's outgoing board directors, the long term maintenance of these core ESPs will effectively become a shared responsibility of the consortium.
 While the foundation and consortium will be stewarding this core set of ESPs, this effort will provide a template for other organizations to create ESPs suited to their needs and perspective, leading to an active, multi-stakeholder community working to further the state of ecological verification.

 In the following sections, we propose several core protocols to be stewarded by the foundation, including a brief discussion of the rationale for each protocol and the proposed verification mechanisms.
 It should be kept in mind that each protocol can be used independently or in combination as an attestation of regenerative land use with various EC contracts to reward and incentivize change.